yen223/yens-blog-v2/articles/a-bizarre-google-keyboard-bug.md

 Given that the one common denominator is Gboard, I'm inclined to think it's a problem with Gboard.

+### Why does this happen?

+Honestly, I do not know.
+If you are a developer for Gboard, and you happen to read this, any insight would be appreciated!

 ## The solution

 If you need to listen for the `Backspace` key specifically, the best workaround appears to be to listen to the `beforeinput` event on the input element, and check if the `inputType` is `deleteContentBackward`.